itripathiharsh/Sentiment_Analysis/README.md

 ├── Sentiment_analysis.py    # Standalone script for local, terminal-based analysis
 ├── packages.txt             # System-level dependencies for Streamlit Cloud
 └── requirements.txt         # Python dependencies for the project

-Note: CSV and JSON log files are only generated when running Sentiment_analysis.py locally.
-The deployed app uses Firestore.

 🚀 Getting Started (Local Development)
 Follow these instructions to run the application on your local machine.